AsadiAhmad/Notico/README.md

 npm -v
 ```

-If you get a version number then you have successfully installed those library.
+If you see version numbers, the installation was successful.

 #### Step4 : Install Notico Library